petrovainbritain22/be-nc-news/README.md

 - `echo "PGDATABASE=nc_news" > .env.development`
 - `echo "PGDATABASE=nc_news_test" > .env.test`

-Add .env.\* files to .gitignore

-- `echo "\n.env.*" >> .gitignore` Be careful!
-Here we use `>>`.
-If you type `>`
-  by mistake, you'll overwrite all the content in the .gitignore file.

-A seed function is one that will remove any existing data from a database, recreate the tables and repopulate it dynamically.
-Run it in terminal
+For creating the databases and seeding the databases (A seed function is one that will remove any existing data from a database, recreate the tables and repopulate it dynamically) you use the npm scripts that are in the `package.json`.

-- `node ./db/seeds/run-seed.js`
+- `npm run seed` and `npm run setup-dbs`

 ## Diagrams